Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 You just started.

-Um so I I think that you're right.
+So I think that you're right.

-I think that that is necessary, and as we get bigger and we can get onto bigger platforms, like the problem is is that you know, we're still largely speaking to our our own audience.
+And as we get bigger and we can get onto bigger platforms, like the problem is, is that we're still largely speaking to our own audience.

-Like, we need it.
+Like we need it.

-We have to have a a bigger umbrella that allows more people to fucking know what we actually believe in, and most importantly, we have to allow them to understand that the the blue pill libertarians that actually exist in in power don't represent the libertarian movement, they really don't.
+And most importantly, we have to allow them to understand that the blue-pilled libertarians that actually exist in power don't represent the libertarian movement.

-Like, no disrespect to Amash, but his whole thing with Trump and the impeachment was a fucking disaster because it demonstrated that he didn't identify that the deep state was against that presidency and that they were trying to sink him.
+Like no disrespect to Amash, but his whole thing with Trump and the impeachment was a fucking disaster because it demonstrated that he didn't identify that the deep state was against that presidency and that they were trying to sink him.

-And I think that was a huge mistake because you had this opportunity with 75 million people that are now you know disenchanted with democracy.
+And I think that was a huge mistake because you had this opportunity with 75 million people that are now, you know, disenchanted with democracy.

 No, thank you.

-That's not gonna fucking work.
+That's not going to fucking work.

 Whereas Dave spent a full year and a half demonstrating definitively how corrupt that investigation was.